 Elevation: 6,020 ft

-The State of Idaho often leases its land to private entities, often under terms that exclude public access.
-In this case, there are no fences between the State land and the adjacent private property land, and there are “No Trespassing” signs at the only gate close to the peak.
+This peak is not in the book.
+The summit is located on State of Idaho Land which should be open to the public.
+However, the status of this particular State of Idaho land is not clear.
+The State of Idaho often leases its land to private entities under terms that prohibit public access.
+In this case, there are no fences between the State land and the adjacent private property land and there are “No Trespassing” signs at the only gate close to the peak.

 Livingston Douglas provided the route set out below which apparently avoids the aforementioned access problems.
 Updated November 2019

 Packer Butte is an attractive summit located northeast of Bennett Mountain and close to US-20 and the Mount Bennett Road.
 USGS Cat Creek Summit

 South Face, Class 3 by Livingston Douglas

 From US-20 (just west of Mile Marker 126), go right/south onto [signed] Mount Bennett Road for 2.6 miles (bearing right at an unsigned junction at about the 1.0-mile mark) to reach a pullout on the south side of the road at the base of the south face of Packer Butte.
 Park here (5,620 feet).
 There are “No Trespassing” signs across the road and well to the east of the south face of Packer Butte but there is absolutely nothing indicating any private land issues with the south face itself.

 From the parking pullout, climb straight up the steep south face, crossing a dilapidated cattle fence early on.
 The terrain is thick scrub and sagebrush.
 Higher up, scramble up through a steep section of large, somewhat unstable boulders with brush mixed in for good measure.
 Using your hands is mandatory here.